-Band under task(s nstration of knowledge and standing of the clinical s) and/or treatment(s) r provision of care and ort agree regula to a cl treatm cation of best practice, d ways of working and ations/legislation in relation linical task(s) and/or nent(s) and/or provision of and support and/or resources in relation to a Recording, using, selecting and/or presenting data and/or handling information in relation to a clinical task(s) and/or treatment(s) and/or provision of care and support Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 4 4 The student demonstrates excellent knowledge and understanding of the delegated clinical tasks and treatments and/or provision of care and support, that is sustained throughout the student's practice.
+Band under task(s nstration of knowledge and standing of the clinical) and/or treatment(s) r provision of care and ort agreed ways of working and regulations/legislation in relation to a clinical task(s) and/or f equipment and/or materials r resources in relation to a al task(s) and/or treatment(s) r provision of care and ort Recording, using, selecting and/or presenting data and/or handling information in relation to a clinical task(s) and/or treatment(s) and/or provision of care and support Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 4 4 The student demonstrates excellent knowledge and understanding of the delegated clinical tasks and treatments and/or provision of care and support, that is sustained throughout the student's practice.
 4 The student demonstrates a highly effective application of the clinical task(s), treatment and/or provision of care and support that is consistently in line with best practice techniques and agreed ways of working.
 The student's adherence to the appropriate regulations/legislation is excellent and demonstration of the clinical task(s), treatment and/or provision of care and support is always within the scope of their role and responsibilities.
-4 The student demonstrates a highly proficient use of the equipment and/or materials and/or resources, which are always applied with accuracy and precision.
+The student demonstrates a highly proficient use of the equipment and/or materials and/or resources, which are always applied with accuracy and precision.
 The student monitors and maintains equipment and/or materials and/or resources in a highly effective way and always ensures that the equipment and/or materials and/or resources are available, correctly located and serviceable, as applicable.
-The student records, uses, selects and/or presents data and/or handles information in a highly effective and clear way, when assisting with delegated clinical tasks and treatments and/or providing care and support.
+4 The student records, uses, selects and/or presents data and/or handles information in a highly effective and clear way, when assisting with delegated clinical tasks and treatments and/or providing care and support.
 The student consistently records, uses, selects and/or presents and handles information in line with all local and national policies.
 The student is highly effective at developing and adhering to care and assessment plans and clarifying complex information, as appropriate.